Within Temptation: The Unforgiving and second world tour (2011–2012)

-On 10 June 2011, the music video of Sinéad was officially released to promote the same single, that had its physical release on 15 July.
-The single was a little different from the others, including 3 remixes of the music made by 3 different DJs.
+On 10 June 2011, the music video of "Sinéad" was officially released to promote the same single, that had its physical release on 15 July.
+The single was a little different from the others, including three remixes of the music made by three different DJs.

 Proceeding on promotion of the album, the band presented at the Sziget Festival, but The Unforgiving Tour officially started 12 August, at the Huntenpop Festival, where the band played the whole The Unforgiving album among other albums hits, in a special show as "The First Challenge".
 During August, the band performed at several Summer Festivals as M'era Luna and Lowlands and started an indoor tour in September, first in the North America and then crossing Europe.
 In early September, the album reached Gold status in Poland.
 Later that month, it was announced that Robert would step down touring with the band (except for occasional shows) as there was no-one to look after Robert and Sharon's three children.
 Robert will focus on production and songwriting, while Stefan Helleblad is taking his place on stage.

-In early 2012, to continue promoting the album, the band started a South American tour, passing over Brazil, Chile, Argentina, Peru and Ecuador.
-Right after coming back to Europe, the band presented a semi-acoustic Dutch theater tour in March 2012, called Sanctuary, much like their previous live album An Acoustic Night at the Theatre in which they played many songs never played before like Say My Name, The Last Dance, Overcome, Bittersweet and some that they don't play often like Restless, Sounds Of Freedom, The Swan Song and Our Farewell.
+In early 2012, to continue promoting the album, the band started a South American tour, passing through Brazil, Chile, Argentina, Peru and Ecuador.
+Right after coming back to Europe, the band presented a semi-acoustic Dutch theater tour in March 2012, called Sanctuary, much like their previous live album An Acoustic Night at the Theatre, in which they played many songs never played before, like "Say My Name", "The Last Dance", "Overcome", "Bittersweet" and some that they don't play often, like "Restless", "Sounds Of Freedom", "The Swan Song" and "Our Farewell".
 Most of them were played in acoustic version.
-On 8 May 2012 Sharon den Adel and Ruud Jolie appeared on DWDD Recordings to perform an acoustic cover of Nirvana's song Smells Like Teen Spirit.
+On 8 May 2012 Sharon den Adel and Ruud Jolie appeared on DWDD Recordings to perform an acoustic cover of Nirvana's song "Smells Like Teen Spirit".
 The band embarked on a second leg of festivals, headlining several of the biggest European 2012 Summer Festivals, such as Sonisphere, Masters of Rock, Rock Werchter, Summerbreeze and Gods of Metal.
 Later, the band officially announced a very special show called Elements.
-The sold out special show celebrated the band's 15-year anniversary at the Sportpaleis, Belgium, and the band was accompanied by the Il Novecentro Orchestra and other special guests, such as band's ex-members.
+The sold-out special show celebrated the band's 15-year anniversary at the Sportpaleis, Belgium, and the band was accompanied by the Il Novecentro Orchestra and other special guests, such as band's ex-members.